nyble0101/tfjs-vis/README.md

   }
   * data.headers are the column names
   * data.values is an array of arrays (one for  each row).
-The inner array length usually matches the length of data.headers.
+The inner array length usually matches the length of data.headers else there will be some empty cells.
 Usually the values are strings or numbers, these are inserted as html content so html strings are also supported.

-* @param container An HTMLElement or Surface in which to draw the table.
+* @param container An `HTMLElement` or `Surface` in which to draw the table.
                    Note that the chart expects to have complete control over the contents of the container and can clear its contents at will.

-## render.histogram: (data: [], container: Surface|HTMLElement, opts: {}) => void
+## render.histogram(data: [], container: Surface|HTMLElement, opts: {}) => void

-Renders a Histogram
+Renders a Histogram.

 * @param data Data in the following format, (an array of objects)
   * [ {value: number}, ... ]
-* @param container An HTMLElement or Surface in which to draw the histogram
+* @param container An `HTMLElement` or `Surface` in which to draw the histogram
 * @param opts optional parameters
 * @param opts.width width of chart in px
 * @param opts.height height of chart in px